tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 | **environmentAttributes** | `object` | This specifies any environment attributes that will help decide if a test is eligible to execute or not. | false

 > [!IMPORTANT]
-> see VM watch Collector Suite page <insert link to collector page> for a full list of collectors, associated signals and tags, overwritable parameters and environment attributes.
+> See VM watch Collector Suite <insert link to collector page> for a full list of collectors, associated signals and tags, overwritable parameters and environment attributes.
 >

-#### Switching On / Off VM watch
+#### Switch On/Off VM watch

 VM watch can be switched on / off by configuring the `enabled` property, as shown in the code segment below.